-Growing up in the 70s and 80s and living across the road from a block of shops, I couldn't help but be affected by video gaming.
+Growing up in the 70s and 80s and living across the road from a block of shops, I couldn't help but be influenced by video gaming.
 I would pump 20c coins into those hulking black boxes every chance I got.
 My first experience was when "Space Invaders" came to Boris' deli across the road.
 I was 6 and the thing I saw before me was something from a magical electronic dream.
 Once I learned the way of it, I could easily get my $0.20 worth and spend an hour playing that thing.

 Eventually, the machines improved and home computers popped into existence.
 The latter allowing for unlimited play, bless 'em.

 Suffice to say, video games played a big role in my formative years.
 At high school, I was known to spend an entire lunch time in the computer lab, playing "Spy Hunter" on the C64 with Hodgo and Rosso.
 Whole weekends would dissolve away once I had my own Commodore.